MicrosoftDocs/learn/learn-pr/wwl-azure/manage-authentication-microsoft-entra-id/includes/11-passwordless-authentication.md

 | Windows 10 version 1809 or higher using a supported browser like Microsoft Edge or Mozilla Firefox (version 67 or higher).
 Microsoft recommends version 1903 or higher for native support.                                                      |                             | √                       |
 | Compatible security keys.
 Ensure that you're using a [Microsoft-tested and verified FIDO2 security key](/entra/identity/authentication/concept-authentication-passwordless), or other compatible FIDO2 security key. |                             | √                       |

-|
+\|

 ### Windows Hello for Business

 The prerequisites and deployment paths for Windows Hello for Business are highly dependent on whether you're deploying in an on-premises, hybrid, or cloud-only configuration.
 It's also dependent on your device join strategy.

-Select Windows Hello for Business and complete the wizard to determine the prerequisites and deployment appropriate for your organization.<br>
+Select Windows Hello for Business and complete the wizard to determine the prerequisites and deployment appropriate for your organization.

 :::image type="content" source="../media/passwordless-wizard-select-52e6cad2.png" alt-text="Screenshot showing the Windows Hello for Business configuration page.":::